-Cape Town - The city council has given the green light for a 100-seater restaurant to be built at the start of Chapman’s Peak Drive in Noordhoek - despite strong opposition from the community which lodged 81 objections against it.
+THE city council has given the green light for a 100-seater restaurant to be built at the start of Chapman’s Peak Drive in Noordhoek – despite strong opposition from the community which lodged 81 objections against it.

 The council also went against the recommendation of its own spatial planning, environment and land use management committee (Spelum) that the application be refused.
 The application was also not supported by the city’s subcouncil.

 Sources said there was apparently a split decision at a DA caucus meeting on Tuesday about whether to approve the rezoning application to allow the restaurant to be built.
-Yesterday mayor Patricia de Lille said the application had been unanimously approved in council on Wednesday, adding: “No single person voted against it.”
+Yesterday mayor Patricia de Lille said the application had been unanimously approved in council yesterday, adding: “No single person voted against it.”

 The decision has been met with anger by civic groups, who slammed the city’s “top-down decision-making” and the way it ignored the community’s objections.